-Suggested Activity Student Comments / reflection

-Discuss the links between hospital

-pharmacy, community pharmacy and

-primary care pharmacy.
-Discuss the links

-between hospital pharmacy and other

-primary care healthcare professionals.
-How

-is communication achieved?
-Are there any

-considerations to be taken into account e.g.

-information sharing, data protection,

-patient confidentiality.

-T

-Take part in interface care planning and communicate issues identified to the

-relevant member of the primary care/community team and the patient if

-appropriate.

-Participate with your pharmacist in any

-independent prescriber activities if applicable.

-Reflect on their journey towards being an

-independent prescriber.

-Discuss and reflect on different members of

-the multidisciplinary team and the role of

-the wider team on the patient journey.

-Communicate a pharmaceutical care issue

-to a member of the multidisciplinary team

-to a member of the multidisciplinary team

-Discuss the roles of the hospital pharmacy

-team (including technical staff independent

-prescribers and specialist services etc.).

-Discuss what are the potential career

-pathways/structures within hospital

-pharmacy
+Suggested Activity Additional linked Activities Student Comments / reflection Discuss the links between hospital pharmacy, community pharmacy and primary care pharmacy.
+Discuss the linksbetween hospital pharmacy and other primary care healthcare professionals.
+Howis communication achieved?
+Are there any considerations to be taken into account e.g., information sharing, data protection, patient confidentiality.
+Take part in interface care planning and communicate issues identified to the relevant member of the primary care/community team and the patient if appropriate.
+Participate with your pharmacist in any independent prescriber activities if applicable.
+Reflect on their journey towards being an independent prescriber.

+Discuss and reflect on different members of the multidisciplinary team and the role of the wider team on the patient journey.
+Communicate a pharmaceutical care issue to a member of the multidisciplinary team Discuss the roles of the hospital pharmacy team (including technical staff independent prescribers and specialist services etc.).
+Discuss what are the potential career pathways/structures within hospital pharmacy

-Reflect on the delivery of specialist services e.g. independent prescribers, clinics, palliative care, cancer care, pharmacist and technicians interactions in themultidisciplinary team.
+Reflect on the delivery of specialist services e.g. independent prescribers, clinics, palliative care, cancer care, pharmacist and technicians interactions in the multidisciplinary team. -- --